nrs-org/novelslop/content/vol_01/chap_13.typ

   _"System call?
 Hexadecimal?
 Pointers?
 What on earth is he talking about?"_

   The president became a talking textbook.
-And not an ordinary textbook, it was an advanced one for college graduate students or something.
+And not an ordinary textbook, it was an advanced one for college undergraduates or something.
 The three girls could only digest about one tenth of what he said.

   "I'm sorry, but I could only understand like a bit of that."